w3c/at-driver/README.md

 ### Configure screen reader

-ARIA-AT tests will need to set initial conditions for the screen reader under test, e.g. the "mode" in which it should start.
+ARIA-AT tests will need to set initial conditions for the screen reader under test, e.g. instructing the screen reader to convey mode changes in speech instead of via sound files.

 The WebDriver protocol already provides a mechanism for altering characteristics of the testing session via [its "Capabilities" mechanism](https://w3c.github.io/webdriver/#capabilities), but screen reader settings are not included in the set of capabilities.